Table of Content

 Select save option for saving repaired database file

-Open SSMS and attach the db (containing the repaired MDF file).
-You will be able to access the database.
+When the database is repaired, open SSMS and attach the repaired database file.
+You will now be able to access the database.

 Conclusion

-This post discussed methods on ‘How to recover MS SQL database from suspect mode’.
+Above, we have discussed the solutions to recover MS SQL database from suspect mode.
 The best approach is to restore the database from a healthy backup.
-If you don’t have backup, use the EMERGENCY mode to access the database and repair it.
-However, you may fail to rollback the transactions that were active when database went into suspect mode.
-Also, using the REPAIR_ALLOW_DATA_LOSS option as the minimum repair level can lead to data loss.
-A better alternative is to use a specialized SQL database repair software that helps repair and restore the database from suspect to a normal state.
+If you don’t have a healthy or an updated backup, then use the DBCC CHECKDB command to repair it.
+However, the DBCC CHECKDB command with REPAIR_ALLOW_DATA_LOSS option can result in data loss.
+A better option is to use a specialized SQL database repair software, such as Stellar Repair for MS SQL that can repair the database without any data loss and helps you recover the database from suspect mode.

 Was this article helpful?